 On January 11th of 2019, I did an exhibition of the work.
 I have written a book of the same title about my stay in the institution that featured the photographs from the series, my writing, and even some of my paperwork from my stay.
 Girls Ward: Left is now being turned into a play in Ohio with the script being inspired by my story.

 Books are still available for purchase for a limited time.
-Please reach out to me through the contact page to order a copy!
+Please reach out to me to order a copy!
 Details about a second show will be released soon.